tomhealy1/MLDocker/README.md

 # MLDocker
-File for the course on deploying an ML model using DOcker
+File for the course on deploying an ML model using Docker